-Contact your local Social Security/Jobs and Benefits office
+Contact your local Social Security/Jobs & Benefits office

-If you request a form from your local Social Security/Jobs and Benefits office, the date of request will be treated as your date of claim from which Disability Living Allowance can be paid, as long as the form you receive is returned within six weeks of that date.
+If you request a form from your local Social Security/Jobs & Benefits office, the date of request will be treated as your date of claim from which Disability Living Allowance can be paid, as long as the form you receive is returned within 6 weeks of that date.
 If you delay making a claim, you may lose out on benefit.

 Once you have made your claim

 Once you have made your claim, you can get advice on Disability Living Allowance from the Disability and Carers Service.